 $65, paid with submission of online application.

-Please Note: Applications completed after the December 1 deadline cannot be guaranteed a full-review in time for invitation to an on-campus academic program interview with HESA faculty.
+Please Note: Applications completed after the December 1 deadline cannot be guaranteed a full-review in time for invitation to a virtual academic program interview with HESA faculty.
 All application materials must be submitted online through the Graduate College admissions portal.
 GREs are not required for academic admissions to the UVM HESA program or for applicants seeking an assistantship or university funding through financial aid.